bagder/http3-explained/en/quic-v2.md

 done in a subsequent QUIC version.
 QUIC version 2 or beyond.

-The author of this document does however have a rather faulty crystal ball so we can't tell for sure exactly what features that will or will not appear in version 2.
+The author of this document does however have a rather faulty crystal ball so we can not tell for sure exactly what features that will or will not appear in version 2.
 We can however mention some of the features and things that explicitly have been removed from the v1 work to be "worked on later" and that then possibly might appear in a version 2.